TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-dataimpexp-bulk.md

 - If you are getting the error 5 (Access Denied), make sure that you have not denied the access to your Azure Blob Storage account using the firewall.
 - Verify that you have created `EXTERNAL DATA SOURCE` with type `BLOB_STORAGE` targeting the URL of the blob storage where you placed the files that should be restored to your database.
 - Make sure that you are targeting existing file on Azure blob storage.
 - Script `EXTERNAL DATA SOURCE` and `CREDENTIAL` to SQL Server 2017 and try to load the files.
-If you are troubleshooting the issue on Managed Instance, make sure that SQL Server 2017 is in the sub-net that is placed within the same VNet as the Managed Instance.
+If you are troubleshooting the issue on Managed Instance, make sure that SQL Server 2017 is in the subnet that is placed within the same VNet as the Managed Instance.
 - Check is your SAS credential placed in `SECRET` option of `CREATE DATABASE SCOPED CREDENTIAL` statement valid.
 The most common errors in SAS token parameters are:
   - `?` is not removed from the beginning of the SAS token because the Azure portal generates SAS token with the leading ?.
 Remove this character if you see it.
   - `se` (expiry date) property is set to some value in the past (note that this is UTC time).